Southern Delta Aquariids & Other Meteor Showers in Late July 2026

 How to tell the Delta Aquariids apart from the Perseids?

 Since the Delta Aquariids and the Perseids are both active in late July, it’s common to see meteors from both showers on the same night in the Northern Hemisphere.
 You can tell them apart based on the direction they come from: the Delta Aquariids radiate from the constellation Aquarius, generally in the southern sky, while the Perseids come from the northeast, from the constellation Perseus.
-If you’re watching around midnight or later and notice meteors coming from multiple directions, you might be lucky enough to catch meteors from both showers crossing paths in the night sky!
+If you’re watching around midnight or later and notice meteors coming from multiple directions, you might be lucky enough to catch meteors from both showers!

 - Meteors per hour: 5